 Meanwhile, cultural criticisms of the culture industry have done little to undermine its economic growth.
 The media and entertainment industry has developed into a booming economic sector, which has also gained notice throughout the years for the aesthetic quality of many of its products.
 Cinema, and later also jazz and rock music, were the subject of increasing critical appreciation, though of course this did not apply to all the products released by the industry.
 However, the crucial point here is that quality and innovation also exist within the commercial system; they are not necessarily determined by the production context.
-This has led to a reappraisal, in science and cultural criticism, of the importance of market-generated cultural products.
-The negative term ‘mass culture’ has gradually been replaced by the more neutral ‘popular culture’, just as the term ‘culture industry’ has been superseded by the newer concept of ‘creative industry’.
+This has led to a reappraisal, in research and cultural criticism, of the importance of market-generated cultural products.
+The negative term ‘mass culture’ has gradually been replaced by the more neutral ‘popular culture’, just as the term ‘culture industry’ has been superseded by the newer concept of ‘creative industries’.
 It is by now quite clear that popular culture also contributes positively to social development, to the cultural identity of groups of individuals, and to the emancipation of citizens.
-It is also quite clear that the world of ‘high arts’ has become intertwined in many ways with the mainstream economy; for example, in the market of dealers and collectors of artworks, or the sponsorship deals between cultural institutions and businesses.
+It is also evident that the world of ‘high arts’ has become intertwined in many ways with the mainstream economy; for example, in the market of dealers and collectors of artworks, or the sponsorship deals between cultural institutions and businesses.
 Merely denouncing, obstructing or flatly denying the connections between art and economic market forces is no longer convincing; such attitudes do not accurately reflect the current and specific nature of the relationship between art and economy, as observed in practice.

 Therefore this principle is no longer useful as a starting point for practitioners of art and culture, but rather counterproductive.
-A more positive debate and development should instead focus on how art and culture can contribute to market reforms, for example in all aspects of social and economic innovation processes (cf. Rutten 2012).
-Artistically inspired research, as described by Florian Cramer in his essay in this publication, provides some points of reference.
+A more positive debate and development should instead focus on how art and culture can help to reformulate certain underlying principles of the economy, for example in all aspects of social and economic innovation processes (cf. Rutten 2012).
+Artistically inspired research, as described by Florian Cramer in his essay in this publication, provides important points of reference.
 By showcasing new values and ideas developed and implemented in sectors such as the artistic production practice, the art world can become a breeding pool for social innovations, such as those described by Peter Troxler (2013) in his essay on open design and the resulting ‘maker movement’.